pydata/xarray/doc/io.rst

 xarray can write unicode strings to netCDF files in two ways:

-- As variable lengths strings.
+- As variable length strings.
 This is only supported on netCDF4 (HDF5) files.
 - By encoding strings into bytes, and writing encoded bytes as a character array.
 The default encoding is UTF-8.